 - Control – let multiple parties collectively manage an account and its actions (GitHub)

 - Voting – secure elections to democratically govern your community (GitHub)

 Outlets like CoinDesk have published articles about our applications, such as Governance and Voting on the Blockchain.
 After recent election debacles, the need for these cryptographically secured apps becomes more obvious every day.

-Unlike most attempts at a Guaranteed Basic Income, we enable communities to issue the UBI in their own currency, encouraging people to buy local instead of hemorrhaging federal money out of the community:
+Unlike most attempts at a Guaranteed Basic Income, we enable communities to issue the UBI in their own currency, encouraging people to buy local, and businesses to hire local, instead of hemorrhaging federal money out of the community:

 You will notice that many of our solutions combine new developments from multiple disciplines, including law/regulations, technology/cryptography, and economics/sociology.
 This forum that you’re on is a growing community of experts and enthusiasts from all these backgrounds, discussing how we can secure our elections, govern our communities, and manage our own local economies.
 Join us!